nsivakanthan/minima/_posts/2022-12-12-Neural-Network-from-Scratch.md

 Looking at the confusion matrix, it seems that the network is confusing many of the 1's with 9's.
+Many numbers are confused for 8's, 5's, and 1's.
+Some of these do not make much sense, for example 4's being confused for 8's.
 Overall, this network is performing well.

 Finally, we have completed our neural network from scratch!